SegoCode/AutoWall/README.md

 `forceMouseToWallpaper`
   - When set to true, the mouse always be sent to the wallpaper when the webview was running.
 If set to false, only with youtube links, it will not launched.

+`forceAutorefresh`
+  - If set to true, it will use an internal method to reset the wallpaper.
+Enabled if you are experiencing wallpaper display errors.

 ## Lives wallpapers for AutoWall
 <details>
     <summary>List of sites to find and download the perfect live wallpaper for use in AutoWall;</summary>